 The mission for the property was to create a fun place for people to learn about and connect with nature, while serving as a beacon of sustainability.
 Gallery CERO was always part of the long-term plan for Wekiva Island.
 From the beginning, the business has provided monthly art classes for the public, as well as an annual elite invitational plein-air event, the Wekiva Paint Out.
 Most recently, the Weinaug's started The Great American Paint In, a project to document the 2020 pandemic through art.

 Gallery CERO’s name comes from Wekiva Island’s mission of sustainability.
 Wekiva Island took on the 2030 challenge, vowing to go carbon neutral before any other business in Central Florida.
 To do so, the Weinaug’s utilized their trademarked toolbox C.E.R.O.® which stands for Conservation, Efficiency, Renewables, and Offset.
 Now nearing completion, Gallery CERO aims not just to exclusively represent artists, but to serve as a space to showcase for beautiful natural works from artists around the world for the community to enjoy, just as the Wekiva River showcases the natural beauty of our special Florida hydrology.

-The gallery is expected to open prior to Christmas at Wekiva Island, just north of Orlando.
+The gallery is expected to open early 2021 at Wekiva Island, just north of Orlando.
 The space will host art classes, special events, exhibitions, projects, educational programs, art and more.
 Stay tuned for details on its grand opening.